CodingItWrong/outsidein.dev/docs/react/2-setup.md

 ![Netlify site automatically assigned name](./images/1-12-site-name.png)

 Click the green link in your browser.
-You should get the "Welcome to your Vue.js App" page.
+You should get the Learn React page.

 Now let's rename that site to be a bit easier to remember.
 Go back to Netlify, then click the Overview tab, then "Site settings" button.
 Under General > Site details > Site information, click "Change site name".